People's Sunday: Social gathering

 In the meantime, Carnival celebrations were becoming more organised.
 Thus a new aspect was added to these Lenten pilgrimages.
 Those who might have misbehaved or somehow gone beyond their Christian duties during Carnival, felt they could show repentance by taking part in these pilgrimages.

 Ash Wednesday, being a normal working day with abstinence and fasting, proved inconvenient for many.
 The crowds preferred to satisfy their obligations on the following Sunday, the first of Lent.
 During the following century, this change seemed to have been well established.

 In fact, George Percy Badger, who was in Malta in 1838 stated that it was still practised on Ash Wednesday.
-However, an updated edition of 1858 states that the pilgrimage took place on Palm Sunday (Ħadd in-Nies).
+However, an updated edition of 1858 states that the pilgrimage took place on the first Sunday of Lent. (Ħadd in-Nies).